vivekcoh/scripts/doc/OneHelios/README.md

 ## Upgrading the Backup Service

-1. Download the latest image for the backup service here: (URL to be added later)
+1. Download the latest image for the backup service here: (URL will be provided)
 2. Ask Cohesity support to enable host shell access to the OneHelios appliance
 3. scp the image to a node of the appliance: